hoymkot/cross-the-wall/Firewall_IDS_Disabled/README.md

 * incorporate express to major http ends point for common error handling and logging
 * aws lambda version , with user defined NAT
 * move it to SCF to have a test run
+* smart switch between callback and relay. remember configuration so we only do it one time.